Skip To Main Content

 MSD may connect students with college advisors for degree program requirements.

-Families/students are responsible for verifying whether credits may transfer to another colleges.
-Number of college credits earned in HS may impact scholarship or financial aid eligibility.
+Families/students are responsible for verifying whether credits may transfer to another college.
+The number of college credits earned in high school may impact scholarship or financial aid eligibility.
 Many private colleges will only award college credit for an AP class if the student achieves a certain score on the AP exam.
 Some colleges will not accept any college credits earned for taking a high school class.

 If you have additional questions about the pros and cons of earning early college credits, please visit your school Future Center or contact a school counselor or the colleges to which you are planning to apply.